GenericMappingTools/website/about/index.rst

 -------

-As of August 2016, GMT development and maintenance is being guided by a GMT Steering Committee, lead by Chair David Sandwell (Scripps) and members Louise Kellogg (UC Davis), Dave Caress (MBARI), Steve Diggs (Scripps), Dan Bassett (GNS Science, New Zealand), and Khalid Soofi (ConocoPhillips).
+As of August 2016, GMT development and maintenance is being guided by a GMT Steering Committee, lead by Chair David Sandwell (Scripps) and members Dave Caress (MBARI), Steve Diggs (Scripps), Dan Bassett (GNS Science, New Zealand), and Khalid Soofi (ConocoPhillips).

 Support